FuzionView/FV-Docs/source/ticketviewer.rst

 Identify Utility Infrastructure
 --------------------------------

-Click on a **dot or line** to display the available feature information.
+Click on a **dot or line** to:

+Display the available feature information.
 At the top of the popup is the name of the Data Provider - who manages the data - and your Ticket Number.
 Below that is information on the source of the data.
 FuzionView displays the most up to date details available for:
   * Feature Class - the type of utility
   * Dataset - the name of the shared data source
   * Data Owner - who owns and manages the data